 How I plan on improving my dad’s credit card portfolio

 I think it makes sense to take a slow and steady approach here.
 Here’s what I’m thinking:

 Get the Ink Business Preferred Card

 My dad owns a small business, and his first priority should be getting The Ink Business Preferred℠ Credit Card, which is one of the best business cards in the market.
-Getting this card is a no brainer, as it has a sign-up bonus of 80,000 Ultimate Rewards points upon completing minimum spend (which I value at $1,360), making it the best sign-up bonus offered by any card.
+Getting this card is a no brainer, as it has a welcome bonus of 80,000 Ultimate Rewards points upon completing minimum spend (which I value at $1,360), making it the best welcome bonus offered by any card.

 On top of that, the card offers all kinds of great perks, including triple points on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines, for up to $150,000 of combined purchases per year.

 He’d get a huge amount of value out of the card.